Azure/FTALive-Sessions/content/app-modernisation/dotnet-upgrade/readme.md

 ### Goals

 In this session you will learn how to:
-* Approach cloud native application design
+* Upgrade and leverage modern .NET 6 framework
-* Evaluate changes required for migrating existing applications to cloud
+* Understand different PaaS Services available to deploy applications and their use case
-* Understand how CAF/WAF will help design and migrate applications to cloud
+* Hands-On Deployment to Azure App Service and Azure Kubernetes Service

 ## Resources